RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 We circle back to this after our analysis of 6 social media platforms, of which demonstrate bot activities and high threats.
 We further left this out until more completion due to the issues that could have harmed the data scientists doing their work.</b>

 However, we provided articles for understanding for the researchers to see the importance of studying a real-life case example.
+  - Amber Heard showed 12/14 violent incidents in the UK case with torture, pain and suffering.
+It is very dangerous to continue harming the victim by making them re-live the pain they experienced over and over again through online operations that are inescapable.
+"Survival" becomes difficult and requires resilience.
+Most people and women who die from online cyberabuse do so at far less volume and time.
+As a content review agent hired once to Facebook's civic division on AI/ML training (see classaction lawsuit), it requires looking at it in the 3rd person and dissociating.
+It's very important to stop the abuse, and we can use this case example to reduce the threshold.
+Files here show distress signals and harms.
+She's been trivilized by insider threats as well.

 Far more can be interpreted from these folders and files.
 We are still researching, looking for reverse engineering of origins.
   - To understand the devestating effect of disinformation/influence operations, you can see the "<a href="https://www.scribd.com/document/498883211/Amber-Heard-vs-Johnny-Depp-Bots-21st-Century-Story">Amber Heard Book Background Study JD & Bots Story Case</a>" file to see that she's been destroyed and threatened.